General Information

 Radio Broadcast

-The complete Thursday morning and afternoon excercises will be carried live on Harvard's radio station, WHRB (95.3 FM, streamed at www.whrb.org) beginning with coverage of the academic procession beginning a little before 9 am.
+The complete Thursday morning and afternoon exercises will be carried live on Harvard's radio station, WHRB (95.3 FM, streamed at www.whrb.org) beginning with coverage of the academic procession beginning a little before 9 am.

-WHRB's Commencement broadcasts began over half a century ago, in 1957, adding in recent years the Phi Beta Kappa Literary Excercises and Baccalaureate service on Tuesday (11 am, c.
+WHRB's Commencement broadcasts began over half a century ago, in 1957, adding in recent years the Phi Beta Kappa Literary Exercises and Baccalaureate service on Tuesday (11 am, c.
 2 pm) and Class Day on Wednesday (2 pm).
 For more information on these broadcasts or WHRB, see their website, www.whrb.org, where there is a program guide and much more.